shashankgroovy/shashankgroovy.github.io/_posts/2014-05-31-tinkering-with-the-android-bootanimation.markdown

 __Step 2:__

-We need to put the bootanimation from our `Download` folder to `/system/media` _(this is why we need to be root)._
+We need to put the boot animation file from our `Download` folder to `/system/media` _(this is why we need to be root)._

 From here on there are 2 ways you can achieve the goal: